Association Statutes in accordance with the Austrian Associations Act of 2002

 (1) Membership in the Association shall lapse upon the member’s death, loss of legal personality in the case of legal entities and organisations, or by resignation or expulsion.

-(3) The Board of the Association may expel a member who falls more than six months into arrears in paying membership dues despite two written payment reminders indicating a reasonable period for late payment.
+(3) The General Assembly may expel a member who falls more than six months into arrears in paying membership dues despite two written payment reminders indicating a reasonable period for late payment.

-(4) The Board of the Association may also decide to expel a member from the Association due to severe violations of other member obligations.
+(4) The General Assembly may also decide to expel a member from the Association due to severe violations of other member obligations.

 (5) In response to a motion from the Board, the General Assembly may revoke an honorary membership for the reasons listed in Par.
 4.

-(6) In cases where membership is terminated the affected member loses all entitlements.
-The obligation to remit any unpaid membership dues will remain unaffected.
-The membership fee will not be refunded.
+(6) In cases where membership is terminated, the obligation to remit any unpaid membership dues will remain unaffected.

-(4) All Members are obliged to make every reasonable effort to promote the interests of the Association and to avoid any actions which would be detrimental to the reputation or objectives of the Association.
+(2) Members are obliged to make every reasonable effort to promote the interests of the Association and to avoid any actions which would be detrimental to the reputation or objectives of the Association.
 Members are required to observe the Statutes of the Association as well as the decisions and resolutions taken by the organs of the Association.
-Full and Extraordinary members are obliged to pay their membership dues in a timely manner and in the amount set by the General Assembly.
+Full and special members are obliged to pay their membership dues in a timely manner and in the amount set by the General Assembly.

-(1) The organs of the Association are the General Assembly, the Board, the Chairperson, the Managing Director, the Commission for Research Integrity, the Auditors and the Arbitration Board of the Association.
+(1) The organs of the Association are the General Assembly, the Board, the Chairperson, the Managing Director, the Commission for Research Integrity, the Auditors and the Arbitration Committee.

 (2) The organs of the Association are obliged to maintain the confidentiality of all matters pertaining to the Association vis-à-vis third parties unless the organs are required to disclose such matters in the course of their obligatory activities in the Association.
 This obligation shall apply to the organs of the Association regardless of the duration of their activities for the Association and shall remain in effect indefinitely after termination of those activities.